coderaiser/madrun/README.md

 # Usage

-First thing you should do is create `madrun.js` file.
+First thing you should do is create `madrun.js` or `.madrun.js` file.
 This can be done using:

 ```sh